 - Feeling as if your jaw is locked in place

-If you do, then the problem may be TMJ disorder, also just called TMD.
-This is an often painful and bothersome condition that happens as a result of dysfunction in your temporomandibular joints, which connect the lower to your skull.
-Dr. Pamela West can provide TMJ therapy in Las Vegas to help alleviate the pain.
+If you do, then the problem may be a TMJ disorder, also just called TMD.
+This is an often painful and bothersome condition that happens as a result of dysfunction in your temporomandibular joints, which connect the lower jaw to your skull.
+Dr. Pam West can provide TMJ therapy in Las Vegas to help alleviate the pain.
 In addition, she has several suggestions for some self-care practices you can use that might be helpful, too.
-Read on for some general tips on you can manage your symptoms.

 Self-Care for TMD

-- Just as heat or ice can help alleviate joint and muscle pains throughout the body, the same holds true for your jaw joints.
-Try applying moist heat for 15 to 20 minutes two to four times a day to the area that’s painful.
+- Just as heat or ice can help alleviate joint and muscle pain throughout the body, the same holds true for your jaw joints.
+Try applying moist heat for 15 to 20 minutes two to four times a day to the painful area.
 You can apply an ice pack more often—up to 10 minutes at a time every two hours.

 - Watch what you eat.
-There are certain foods that are known to aggravate TMD, such as raw carrots, caramels, nuts and other hard or chewy foods.
+Certain foods are known to aggravate TMD, such as raw carrots, caramels, nuts, and other hard or chewy foods.
 When eating fruit, be sure to cut bite-sized pieces and roast or steam fresh vegetables.
 Basically, stay away from any food that causes your jaw to hurt or feel locked.
-Be sure to chew on both sides of your mouth at the same time, so you don’t strain one side more than the other.
+Be sure to chew on both sides of your mouth at the same time so you don’t strain one side more than the other.
 And don’t chew gum!

-- Avoid caffeinated beverages like coffee, tea, sodas, energy drinks and hot chocolate.
+- Avoid caffeinated beverages like coffee, tea, sodas, energy drinks, and hot chocolate.
 Caffeine causes muscle tension, which can make your jaw feel tighter.
 And read the labels!
-Even drinks that are decaffeinated have some amount of caffeine.
+Even drinks that are decaffeinated have a small amount of caffeine.

 - Take over-the-counter anti-inflammatory and pain reduction medications according to Dr. West’s instructions.

-- Instead of sleeping on your stomach, trying moving to your side or your back.
+- Instead of sleeping on your stomach, try moving to your side or your back.
 Stomach sleeping strains your jaw and neck muscles.